home | about us

 DIGGING IN (30 minutes)

 The New Testament is organized pretty simply.
 Today we’re going to try and get through a little over half of the New Testament.
-This will take us through the 4 Gospels, 1 book of history, and 7 of Paul’s letters.
+This will take us through four Gospels, one book of history, and seven of Paul’s letters.
 Next week, we’ll cover the rest.
-Let’s dig right in and learn some more about it!
+In your workbooks, you will find space to record facts and comments about each of the books we will cover today.
+Let's get started learning about Jesus!
 Turn to the New Testament.

 GOSPELS